How to Implement Proof of Concept (POC) in Automation Testing?

 5) Use assertions and validation points wherever necessary.

 6) Show clearly areas that can and cannot be automated.
 Usually, the following aspects cannot be automated:

 - Flash content (non-static contents)

 7) Highlight if the tool satisfies the following requirements?

 - Can it automate all the key features of desired application

 - Is automation possible on the same browser that is required by the project

 - Will automation call for change in application implementation? (like for automation it is important that element identifiers are unique and does not change every time the page is invoked)

-- Tools meets the project requirements– Work out further details.
-Such as, cost of implementation – negotiate prices is necessary, finalize license fees, training & support costs, consultation and implementation expenditures etc. In case of open source tools determine maturity of the tool, learning resources available, learning curve, support available etc. For both licensed and open source tools, maintenance costs have to be considered too.
+- Tools meet the project requirements– Work out further details.
+Such as cost of implementation – negotiate prices is necessary, finalize license fees, training & support costs, consultation, and implementation expenditures etc. In case of open source, tools determine the maturity of the tool, learning resources available, learning curve, support available etc. For both licensed and open source tools, maintenance costs have to be considered too.
 It has to be kept in mind that the benefits are substantial only over a long period of time.

-- Tool does not meet the requirements and has limitations – the tool is no longer considered.
+- The tool does not meet the requirements and has limitations – the tool is no longer considered.